qbingjiang/RR-TB_PREDICT/README.md

-# Tri Model: Deep Learning for Rifampicin-Resistant Tuberculosis (RR-TB) Detection
+# Tri Model: Deep Learning for Rifampicin-Resistant Tuberculosis (RR-TB) prediction

 ## Overview
 Rifampicin-resistant tuberculosis (RR-TB) is a critical barrier to global TB control, undermining progress toward the WHO End TB Strategy.
 Early and accurate detection of RR-TB is essential to guide timely treatment.